drinkdhmo/rustwood/rustwood/README.md

 `rustwood` is a `no_std` Rust firmware project for the ESP32-S3 using `esp-hal`, `esp-rtos`, `embassy`, and `defmt`.

-The current application monitors a switch on `GPIO4`.
-When the switch is released, it briefly debounces the input, turns on two LEDs for 1.5 seconds, then turns them back off:
+The application monitors a switch on `GPIO4`.
+When the switch is released it briefly debounces the input, then drives two LEDs for a configurable duration at a configurable PWM duty cycle:

-- `GPIO5`: PWM-driven LED via the LEDC peripheral
+- `GPIO5`: PWM-driven LED via the LEDC peripheral (brightness set by duty cycle %)
 - `GPIO6`: digital on/off LED

+A WiFi access point named **rustwood** is broadcast on startup.
+Connecting a browser to `http://192.168.4.1` opens a configuration page where the duty cycle (0–100 %) and on-delay (ms) can be changed live without reflashing.
+Updated values take effect on the next button press.

 The repository also includes a Wokwi simulation setup so the same firmware can be exercised without physical hardware.

 ## Project Layout

-- `src/bin/main.rs`: application entry point and switch / LED behavior
+- `src/bin/main.rs`: application entry point — hardware init, WiFi start, task spawning
-- `src/lib.rs`: crate library root
+- `src/lib.rs`: shared types (`LedConfig`, `LedConfigMutex`) and the `mk_static!` macro
+- `src/wifi.rs`: WiFi AP setup using `esp-radio` and `embassy-net`
+- `src/web.rs`: picoserve HTTP server — GET renders the config form, POST updates it
 - `build.rs`: linker configuration and helpful linker error hints
 - `.cargo/config.toml`: target, runner, linker, and Rust flags
 - `diagram.json`: Wokwi wiring diagram